 Sitka is a very small town located in the state of Kentucky.
 With a population of 3,155 people and just one neighborhood, Sitka is the 127th largest community in Kentucky.

-Sitka is a blue-collar town, with 38.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sitka, you'll notice that it is more blue-collar than most other communities in America.
+38.92% of Sitka’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sitka is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Sitka who work in sales jobs (16.57%), office and administrative support (10.98%), and teaching (9.54%).

-In terms of college education, Sitka is nearly on par with the US average for all cities of 21.84%: 18.91% of adults 25 and older in Sitka have a bachelor's degree or advanced degree.
+The education level of Sitka citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.91% of adults 25 and older in Sitka have a college degree.

 The per capita income in Sitka in 2022 was $26,025, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,100 for a family of four.
 However, Sitka contains both very wealthy and poor people as well.